Okada Hyōkan I (1904-1969)

 Dimensions H 7,6 x Diam.
 7,4 cm

 Okada Hyōkan I was a Kyōto artist following the tradition of Kimura Hyōsai (1818–1885), founder of the Hyō-school (Hyō-ha) – which is regarded as one of the main schools of Kyōto lacquer (the so called Kyōnuri).
 His real name was Kawase Shigetarō and he founded his own tradition under the artist name Hyōkan.
 Today, his workshop, Hyōkan-dō, is working in the fourth generation.
-The tea caddy presented here is a very rare and excellent early example of the founding father of this important Kyōto lacquer family.
+The tea caddy presented here is a very rare and excellent early example by the founding father of this important Kyōto lacquer family.